What is ETL?

 Merge transformation is commonly used in ETL to consolidate information from various sources.
 It is a data transformation operation that combines data from two or more data sets or sources into a single data set by aligning records based on common attributes or keys.

-Data loading
+Data Loading

-Full load
+Full Load

 As the name suggests, the entire data from the source systems is loaded into the data warehouse without considering incremental changes or updates.
 Full loads are often used when initially populating a data warehouse or starting a new data integration process.
 In such cases, you need to bring all the historical data from the source into the target system to establish a baseline.

-Batch load
+Batch Load

 Batch loading in ETL refers to the practice of processing and loading data in discrete, predefined sets or batches.
 Each batch is processed and loaded sequentially.
 Batches are typically scheduled to run at specific intervals, such as nightly, weekly, or monthly.

-Bulk load
+Bulk Load

-A bulk load refers to a data loading method that involves transferring a large volume of data in a single batch operation.
+A bulk load refers to a data loading method in the ETL process that involves transferring a large volume of data in a single batch operation.
 It is not specific to whether all data is loaded or only a subset.
 Instead, bulk loading can be employed in various scenarios, including both full and incremental load.
 Think of it as a loading method to optimize the speed and efficiency of data transfer.

-Incremental load
+Incremental Load

 Incremental load only loads the new or changed data since the last ETL run.
 It’s used in situations where it is necessary to minimize the data transfer and processing overhead when dealing with frequently changing data sets.